XinyiYS/Data_Distribution_Valuation/README.md

 ## Datasets:

 Due to the size restrictions of the files/directories on Github, the actual datasets are _not_ directly uploaded.
-Most image datasets are constructed/used via the methods from torchvision (so make sure to install torchvision).
+Most image datasets (such as MNIST, CIFAR-10, CIFAR-100) are constructed/used via the corresponding methods from torchvision (so make sure to install torchvision).

-The datasets for regression are from Kaggle： [California housing](https://www.kaggle.com/datasets/camnugent/california-housing-prices), [Kings housing sales](https://www.kaggle.com/harlfoxem/housesalesprediction), and [US Census](https://www.kaggle.com/datasets/census/census-bureau-usa).
+The datasets for regression are from Kaggle [California housing](https://www.kaggle.com/datasets/camnugent/california-housing-prices), [Kings housing sales](https://www.kaggle.com/harlfoxem/housesalesprediction), and [US Census](https://www.kaggle.com/datasets/census/census-bureau-usa).

 # Usage